wordfence/wordfence-cli/docs/FAQs.md

 #### How do I get a license?

 Licenses for Wordfence CLI are no longer available.
 Existing Premium licenses are valid until the end of their active license term and will not be renewed.
-Existing Free licenses will cease to be valid on August 26, 2026.
+Existing Free licenses will cease to be valid on September 30th, 2026.

 #### The scanner has identified malware.
 What do I do now?